St. Johns Cemetery, Kapunda

 The St. Johns Cemetery is poised to remain a site of high traffic from paranormal enthusiasts and thrill seekers for years to come.
 The Cemetery itself is a beautifully grim preservation of Kapunda’s past.
 To get to the cemetery, you will need to drive down a dirt road, but nothing too extreme.
 You can park directly outside the gates of the cemetery.
 Here are the GPS Coordinates.
 Visitors to the cemetery should also check out other haunts within the town, such as the Courthouse, Jail and the North Kapunda Hotel.

 Unfortunately, due to a sensationalized false past, St. Johns Cemetery has fallen into disrepair.
 Sadly, many of the graves have been broken and vandalized.
 While I encourage visitors to this area, I like to hope that respect will be shown to the structures here.
-It is promising to note that a local tour group, Ghost Crime Tours, has been working towards preserving and restoring the cemetery since 2014.

 Thanks for reading!